In a nutshell: A beautiful little known waterfall and pool.

 Sound-bite: “Wow, a handrail!”

-Warning – Those not experienced with Maui safety and EMI access issues should not attempt this hike.
+Warning – Those not experienced with Maui, flash flood safety and EMI access issues should not attempt this hike.
+The EMI page has more info about EMI and instructions for obtaining permission where needed.

 The pool itself is large and has wonderful swimming.
 The multi-tiered falls are absolutely stunning, and you’ll likely have this place all to yourself for as long as you like as it does not appear to have been detailed in any other guidebooks.